Login

 Skid Steer Tracks & Mini Excavator Tracks - Key Terminology

 Below is a list of key terms and their definitions.
-Refer to this page when reading through this tutorial for clarification.
+Use this list as a reference while going through this guide for clarification.

-• Embed: Refers to the core metal piece molded inside the rubber track.
-The embed is often referred to as the link.
+• Embed: Refers to the core metal piece molded inside the rubber track, often called the link.

-• Pitch: The distance from the center of one embed to the center of the next embed.
-The pitch, multiplied by the number of embeds, will equal the total circumference of the rubber track.
+• Pitch: The distance from the center of one embed to the center of the next.
+The total circumference of the track is the pitch multiplied by the number of embeds.

-• Sprocket: The sprocket is the gear of the machine, usually powered by a hydraulic drive motor, that engages the embeds to propel the machine.
+• Sprocket: The gear, usually powered by a hydraulic drive motor, that engages the embeds to propel the machine.

-• Long Pitch Track: Embeds that land on every other sprocket tooth.
-Also known as “full pitch.”
+• Long Pitch Track: Embeds land on every other sprocket tooth, also known as “full pitch.”

-• Short Pitch Track: Embeds that land on every sprocket tooth.
-Also known as “short pitch.”
+• Short Pitch Track: Embeds land on every sprocket tooth, also known as “short pitch.”

-• Idler: That portion of the machine which comes in contact with the rubber track to apply pressure to keep the rubber track properly tensioned for operation.
+• Idler: The part of the machine applying pressure to keep the track properly tensioned.

 Guide Systems